HomeLatest NewsTechnologyArtificial Intelligence v/s Lawyers: Who is more accurate for reviewing contracts?

 The highest performing lawyer in the study achieved 94% accuracy – matching the AI – while the lowest performing lawyer achieved an average 67% accuracy.
 The challenge took the LawGeex AI 26 seconds to complete, compared to an average of 92 minutes for the lawyers.
 The longest time taken by a lawyer to complete the test was 156 minutes, and the shortest time was 51 minutes.

 Leading legal academics and veteran US corporate lawyers who collaborated in the study include – Professor Erika J.S.
-Buell, Director of the Program in Law & Entrepreneurship, Duke University School of Law, Gillian K. Hadfield, Professor of Law and Economics at the and Bruce Mann, former senior partner at top US law firm, Morrison Foerster, who has handled more than 300 IPOs and over 200 mergers & acquisitions.
+Buell, Director of the Program in Law & Entrepreneurship, Duke University School of Law, Gillian K. Hadfield, Professor of Law and Economics at the University of Southern and Bruce Mann, former senior partner at top US law firm, Morrison Foerster, who has handled more than 300 IPOs and over 200 mergers & acquisitions.

 Advertisement